 Weatherproof signage must be present on-site with Bylaw and League contact information.

-The temporary dog park must be physically accessible for all potential users including those using mobility devices.
+The League must ensure that the off-leash area is physically accessible for all potential users including those using mobility devices.

 The Community League should consider providing dog waste bags to ensure users are able to remove defecation.